In this tutorial, we’re going to read data from a table automatically on click.

 Conclusion

-This allows you to download or manipulate data automatically and then download it, copy it to clipboard and much more.
+This allows you to download or manipulate data automatically, then copy it to your clipboard and much more.